ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 toc: true
 ---

 Once we have gained an understanding of data pipelines and their orchestration, along with the various programming options and technical tools at our disposal, we can proceed with the implementation and configuration of our own data pipeline.
 We have the flexibility to adopt either a code-centric approach, leveraging languages like Python, or a low-code approach, utilizing tools such as Azure Data Factory.
 This allows us to evaluate and compare the effectiveness of each approach based on our team's expertise and the operational responsibilities involved.
-Before diving into the implementation, let's first review our pipeline process to ensure a clear roadmap for our journey ahead.
+Before diving into the implementation, let's first review our pipeline process to ensure a clear road map for our journey ahead.

 ## Data Flow Process